HegemanLab/VanKrevelen/README.md

 If you use this tool or any others associated with the Hegeman Lab we ask that you please reference us in your projects.

 Further, if you are looking to contribute to this code base please make sure to follow the conventions used through out the existing code and also please be thorough in commenting your code.
 This script is intended to be user friendly, particularly to non-programmers as many individuals who will want to use this tool will have little to no background in programming.
 Also if your contributions lead to any changes in how the program is used, then also update the instructions.

+Speaking of being user friendly...
+The directions for the recommended workflow for this script are held in the VanKrevelenDirections.txt file in this repo.